Peru · Daily Available

-This sacred Salkantay Trek to Machu Picchu is a magical pilgrimage and unique hiking experience that clears your mind and soul.
+This Sacred Salkantay Trek to Machu Picchu is a magical pilgrimage and unique hiking experience that clears your mind and soul.
 We integrate spiritual, physical and mindful activities, so you get the most out of this life-changing adventure.
 During your spiritual hiking trek to Machu Picchu, you will learn more about the ancient Inca culture, the local communities of the Andes Mountains, and embrace your inner connection to yourself.
 This spiritual trekking adventure combines different healing therapies and activities such as yoga and Peruvian shamanic teaching techniques.
 Learn more about yourself on a deeper level while exploring the Andean communities, fascinating mountain landscape and cloud forests of Peru!
-This spiritual Salkantay Trek is available as a group departure two times per month.
+This Spiritual Salkantay Trek is available as a group departure three times per month on the first, second and fourth Sunday on every month.
 If you are interested in a private booking or customized modifications, please leave us a message.
+Write to us at: firstname.lastname@example.org Also our WhatsApp Number +51 984388775

-Very early in the morning you will be picked up at the hotel in Cusco and drive towards Lake Humantay, which is known for its clear water and imposing views of the snowy mountains.You will drive to Soraypampa, located at 3,800m above sea level.
+Very early in the morning you will be picked up at your hotel in Cusco and drive towards Lake Humantay, which is known for its clear water and imposing views of the snowy mountains.You will drive to Soraypampa, located at 3,800m above sea level.
 After approximately 2 hours, the ride will stop in Mollepata (290m) for breakfast (not included) and you have the chance to make your last purchases needed for your hike.
-You will follow the route for another hour until you reach Challacancha (3,675m) where our team is ready to welcome you (Andean healer, yoga teacher, cook, muleteers, mules) and give you detailed instructions about your spiritual trekking adventure for the next five days.
+You will follow the route for another hour until you reach Challacancha (3,675m) where our team is ready to welcome you (Proffesional guide, Andean Healer, Yoga instructor, cooks, muleteers, mules etc) and give you detailed instructions about your Spiritual Trekking adventure for the next five days.
 You then reach the camp at Soraypampa and will have a delicious lunch.
-In the afternoon, you will ascend to Lake Humantay (approx. 2h) and be able to witness the clear water of the lake, its vibrant energy and impressive views of the mountain on top.
+In the afternoon, you will ascend to Lake Humantay (approx. 2h and this being one of the most beautiful lakes in the Peruvian Andes) and be able to witness the clear water of the lake, its vibrant energy and impressive views of the mountain on top.
 It is the perfect place for meditating and practicing yoga!
+Your Maestro Shaman will perform a Blessing Ceremony to bless your Journey and permission to enter this sacred mountains.
 There will be time to enjoy the wonderful views, soak the energy of the mountains with your spiritual healer, take pictures and breathe the purest air of all.
-After returning to the campsite, you will have dinner and experience an offering to Mother Earth.
+After returning to the campsite, you will have dinner and experience an Offering to Mother Earth Ceremony by one of our Maestro Qèro Shamans.
 You will learn how to do a ceremony of gratitude to the mountains (Apus) and how to ask for their protection.

 Transport from Cusco to the start point of the trek